 If a dog gets a cut in its skin on its leg, surgery to close that wound may be needed.

 Broken bones occur when too much pressure is forced onto a bone in the leg or if a dog has metabolic bone disease.
 Bones have amazing healing abilities but in order to have them heal properly and quickly then need to be held in place so the broken pieces don't move around.
 Dogs also need to be on diets recommended by their veterinarian.
 Diets or supplements that are not advised by a vet can contribute to poorly balanced diets that can lead to bone problems.
 Surgery may be needed to ensure broken bones will heal properly.

 The hip is the the part of the leg that connects the leg to the body.
 The top of the femur is round and often referred to as a ball or head and this round bone part should sit in the socket of the hip so the leg can move around.
 If the ball or socket of the hip joint is deformed, then the hip doesn't work as it should and surgery may be needed to correct it.
 Some dogs are born with malformed hip joints or it develops as a dog ages.
 This condition is commonly referred to as hip dysplasia.

 Bone Deformity Correction

 Some dogs develop angular limb deformities that cause twisting and curving of the leg bones or even pieces of bone to detach inside the body, among other issues.
-Osteochondrosis dissecans, elbow incongruency and fragmented coronoid processes are all types of bone deformity issues.
+These may require surgical correction in some dogs or just medical management.

 Severe trauma, disease, and other things may require a leg to be surgically amputated.